Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Experiments

+\paragraph{Nuclear Norm Behavior with RDS.} As illustrated in Fig.\ref{fig:effect_w_rds}\subref{fig:rds_without} and Fig.\ref{fig:effect_w_rds}\subref{fig:rds_with}, we conducted training experiments on a subset of hard samples.
+The results demonstrate that after incorporating the RDS module, the cumulative nuclear norm of the QKVO projection weights achieves stable convergence by the 3rd epoch.
+This observation suggests that the depth scaling strategy effectively mitigates gradient volatility and uncertainty induced by hard samples, thereby substantially enhancing the model's capacity to learn and fit challenging instances and critical difficult tokens.

-\paragraph{Latent Behavior Analysis.} As depicted in Figure~\ref{fig:latent_tsne}, we visualize the embedding space distribution of multimodal features for both the baseline and our method.
+\paragraph{Latent Behavior Analysis.} As depicted in Fig.~\ref{fig:tsne}\subref{fig:tsne_vanilla} and Fig.~\ref{fig:tsne}\subref{fig:tsne_ours}, we visualize the embedding space distribution of multimodal features for both the baseline and our method.
 The latent tokens learned by our approach form several distinct clusters, situated centrally within the text embedding manifold.
 Notably, compared to the baseline, our latents exhibit closer proximity to visual embeddings.
 This observation suggests that our latent tokens encapsulate richer reasoning semantics while facilitating deeper integration of visual information.

-\paragraph{Visualization of Crop Region.} As illustrated in Figure~\ref{fig:crop_case}, we visualize the attention-guided crops across successive reasoning steps.
-Taking the third case as a representative example, which queries the purpose of the train cart, the model initially localizes the region corresponding to the description ``shape like a house'' during the first reasoning step.
-In subsequent steps, the attention focus progressively shifts toward the ``entrance door''.
-Remarkably, without any explicit fine-grained supervision, our curriculum training paradigm enables latent tokens to progressively capture logical dependencies and establish robust visual-semantic alignments.
-This empirically demonstrates the model's capacity to jointly perform multi-step visual grounding and generate coherent reasoning chains.

-\paragraph{Impact of Position Encoding.} Regarding positional encoding during depth scaling, we evaluate two strategies.
-The \textit{Keep Old Position} variant preserves the original relative positional embeddings of the selected tokens.
-In contrast, the \textit{Rearrange Position} variant sequentially re-indexes the selected tokens from $1$ to $K$ according to the reduced sequence length.
-As demonstrated in Table~\ref{tab:ablation}, preserving the original positions yields superior performance.
-Although re-indexing may enhance local contextual modeling among salient tokens, it risks introducing positional inconsistencies with embeddings from preceding reasoning steps and discards inherent structural priors, ultimately leading to suboptimal results.